MarHai/ScrapeBot/README.md

 ## Configuration
 Each configuration is a JSON file including an `aStep` array of the steps to do and an optional `oConfig` object with the parameters described above (within the _scrape.js_ section). `aStep` needs to have objects as array elements, each representing one step of action.
 These steps are run through in the given (array) order.

-A single step can be one of the following:
+A single step can be one of the following (defined through `eType`, default, if not set, is `open`):

 | Type | Description | Options |
 |------|-------------|---------|